accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 ### The structure of RBM.

 According to graph theory, the structure of RBM corresponds to a complete bipartite graph which is a special kind of bipartite graph where every node in the visible layer is connected to every node in the hidden layer.
-The state of this structure can be reflected by the energy function:
+Based on statistical mechanics and thermodynamics(Ackley, D. H., Hinton, G. E., & Sejnowski, T. J. 1985), the state of this structure can be reflected by the energy function:

 <div><img src="https://storage.googleapis.com/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/img/latex/energy_function_of_rbm.png" /></div>